Create Loyalty Program

 - Customer Cockpits

 How does it work?

 The Campaign Manager creates a loyalty program that consists of the following elements:

-- Earning rules that define actions and conditions of assigning new loyalty points to the customer's card.
+- Earning rules that define actions and conditions for assigning new loyalty points to the customer's card.

 - Rewards that are exchanged for a particular number of loyalty points.

 - Tiers that divide your loyalty program into membership levels (optional).
 Customers are qualified into a particular tier based on their current point balance.
-Each tier can have different rules of earning points and exchanging them for rewards.
+Each tier can have different rules for earning and exchanging points for rewards.

-Additionally, this guide shows the following loyalty concepts which you can use after creating the campaign:
+Additionally, this guide shows the following loyalty concepts that you can use after creating the campaign:

-- Publications of loyalty cards – we're going to show you how to assign loyalty cards to your customers.
+- Publications of loyalty cards – we will show you how to assign loyalty cards to your customers.

 - Customer cockpits and their URL addresses – the cockpit is automatically created for each new customer in your account.
 By sharing its URL, your customers can track their loyalty score, program updates, and exchange points for rewards.